temporalio/documentation/docs/typescript/production-deploy.md

 description: Recommended steps to take before deploying your Temporal app to production.
 ---

-Here is a non-exhaustive list of things we recommend doing before you deploy your Temporal app to production.
+The following are recommended steps to take before deploying your Temporal application to production.

 ## Production Temporal Cluster